joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 For operations that do not have any extra data (arguments), then only the start header is sent.

-For sending more complex operations,  I will use objects that hold the data, pickle them (object sterilisation), and send the object data sandwiched between the `!<operation>!` header (start header) and the `~!!` header.
+For sending more complex operations,  I will use objects that hold the data, pickle them (object sterilisation), and send the object data sandwiched between the `!<operation>!` header (start header) and the `~!END!` header.
 For more complex operations that have multiple arguments, a separator is used to separate those arguments:

 ```
 ~~!~~